JCCNV Wellness Workshop Series

 Planning a big Spring or Summer Vacation?
 Don’t forget to pay your gym clothes!
 Keep you strength and endurance while traveling.
 Learn some simple exercises you can do while traveling- at the airport, on an airplane, in the car or in the hotel room without using any equipment!

-Suffering from Sciatica?
+Sciatica?
 Best Exercises to Manage Sciatic Pain

 Wednesday, December 17, 11:45am–12:45pm